AudreyS108/pong-but-epilepsy/README.md

 * A simple pong game where you try to score points by using paddles to deflect the ball into the opponent's goal.
 * Different gamemodes: Normal mode and Epilepsy/Chaos mode.
 Epilepsy mode is like Normal mode, except the fact it is extra chaotic.
 Includes flashing lights as well as flipped controls (just to make the player rage even more. >:D)
 * Options for Singleplayer or multiplayer mode (for more variety!!)
+* Random silly sounds to add to the chaos.
 __________________________________________________________
 Personal Project Evaluation and Reflection
 -